 It is also possible to specify a type coercion using a function-like syntax:

 typename ( 'string' )

-but not all type names may be used in this way; see Section 4.2.8 for details.
+but not all type names can be used in this way; see Section 4.2.8 for details.

 The ::, CAST(), and function-call syntaxes can also be used to specify run-time type conversions of arbitrary expressions, as discussed in Section 4.2.8.
-But the form type 'string' can only be used to specify the type of a literal constant.
-Another restriction on type 'string' is that it does not work for array types; use :: or CAST() to specify the type of an array constant.
+To avoid syntactic ambiguity, the type 'string' syntax can only be used to specify the type of a simple literal constant.
+Another restriction on the type 'string' syntax is that it does not work for array types; use :: or CAST() to specify the type of an array constant.

 The CAST() syntax conforms to SQL.
 The type 'string' syntax is a generalization of the standard: SQL specifies this syntax only for a few data types, but PostgreSQL allows it for all types.
 The syntax with :: is historical PostgreSQL usage, as is the function-call syntax.